 So how do we know if this is the last time a narcissist is finished with you?

-7 Signs A Narcissist Is Finishes With You
+7 Signs A Narcissist Is Finished With You

 How to know if a narcissist is finished with you?
 There are some signs to look out for that signal a narcissist is coming to the ‘discard’ phase in the relationship.
 These can include: